Start9Labs/documentation/site/source/guides/service-guides/nextcloud/nextcloud-setup/nextcloud-ios.rst

   :width: 60%
   :alt: nextcloud account settings

-3. Enter the following fields and clik "Next":
+3. Enter the following fields and tap "Next":

   - Server - Enter your Nextcloud server LAN URL (found in "Interfaces" in the Nextcloud service page), and add --> **`/remote.php/dav`** <-- after `.local`.